dzackgarza/Notes/Class_Notes/2020/Summer/Mike Summer Reading/sections/2020-06-22 Chapter 1 Problems.md

 Claim: We can define a new atlas $\mca_s$ from $\mca^2$ by only replacing the single chart $(V, \psi)$ with $(V, F_s \circ \psi)$.

+- $\mca_s$ still covers $M$, since we haven't changed the coordinate domains
+- All coordinate functions are still a homeomorphisms onto their images, since the only change is $\psi$ is replaced with $F_s \circ \psi$ and we've shown that $F_s$ is a homeomorphism; a composition of homeomorphisms is again a homeomorphism.
+- All charts in $\mca_s$ are still smoothly compatible:
+  -

 Claim: If $s\neq t$ then $\mca_s$ and $\mca_t$ are not smoothly compatible, and thus generate distinct maximal smooth atlases.

 Exercise (Problem 1.7)